 Now that machines, powered by analytics and cognitive capabilities, can technically understand, reason, learn and interact using natural language, what will they say when designers give them a voice?

-Now that you understand more about bots and conversation, it’s time to start preparing for the actual building.
-Using the concepts form the learning phase, you will be developing a plan before sitting down in your tooling to write content.
+Now that we’ve introduced the core concepts of bots and conversation, it’s time to start preparing for the actual building.
+Using the concepts from the learning phase, you will be developing a plan before sitting down in your tooling to write content.

 First and foremost, you must establish the purpose for your bot.
 This will be the basis of all of your conversational content and functionality.
 The most common reasons to use AI are to:

 - Recommend with confidence

 - Scale expertise and learning